NeilR9/Salary-Prediction-Model/README.md

 To acccess the source code and interface of the document, you can use this path: /salary_prediction_model_analysis.ipynb

 To access the HTML version of the report, you can use this path: /salary_prediction_model.html
+NOTE: Please download the html file to get the rendered document interface